 In this section The Beckley Foundation and Drugsand.me provide you with a lot of neuroscientific information.
 Let us know what else you want to know about!

 LSD enhances your emotional response to music (5, 6), increasing wonder, transcendence, power and tenderness of it.
-LSD and music work together to change how your neurons talk to each other, that correlate with the long lasting change in personality, such as increased openness and optimism 7.
+LSD and music work together to change how your neurons 'talk' to each other, which correlates with the long lasting change in personality, such as increased openness and optimism 7.

 LSD intensifies the quality and significance of melodies and lyrics and affects the perception of the basic musical features such as pitch, tempo and timbre.
 LSD and music together increase the flow of personal memories, allowing the vivid experience of ‘visions of the past' 5.
 This research by Mendel Kaelen, undertaken as part of the Beckley/Imperial Research Programme is the first to shed light on how the brain processes music under LSD, and provide a basis for understanding the therapeutic effects of music.

 What should I listen to?

 The powerful influence that music has on your trip can enhance it or make it really bad, this is why you should pick carefully the music you listen to while on LSD.
 There isn't a standardized playlist suitable for everyone.
 Follow this advice and adapt it to your taste and the experience you are looking for!